WyohKnott/image-formats-comparison/report.md

   * Jon Sneyers FLIF: `https://github.com/FLIF-hub/FLIF`.
 The version used is built from GIT revision `c17459bab5399ed5009c262e9954d474f275db7f`.
   * Microsoft JxrLib: `https://jxrlib.codeplex.com/`.
 The version used is built from GIT revision `e922fa50cdf9a58f40cad07553bcaa2883d3c5bf`.
   * Kakadu JPEG2000: `http://kakadusoftware.com/downloads/`.
 The version used is 7.9.
   * Mozilla JPEG Encoder: `https://github.com/mozilla/mozjpeg`.
+The version used is 3.2.
-The version used is 3.2
+  * Google VP9: `https://chromium.googlesource.com/webm/libvpx`.
+The version used is built from GIT revision `6c375b9cd0647686ae5cc9bae8e94ec3d7c43e4b`.
   * Google WebP: `https://chromium.googlesource.com/webm/libwebp`.
-The version is built from GIT revision `66ad84f0f9f36d38166a15a981fd7f9a1910a859`.
+The version used is built from GIT revision `66ad84f0f9f36d38166a15a981fd7f9a1910a859`.

 ###Metrics